VileSnack/sre/README.md

 123 45 12 3.4534 R .875 .9, G .500 .9, B .25 .9;

 Note that the channel data does not have to be color and transparency data; the channel can also specify highlighting, surface normals, the coordinates of a mapped texture, or any other set of values.

+## ifc

+The project `ifc` in this repository contains the source for the image fragment coallator, written in C.

+It receives its input from `stdin` and writes the image fragments to a set of files following the pattern `row%d.txt`.

+The output files by default are written to the working directory of the `ifc` process.
+This can be changed by supplying the name of another directory as the first command-line argument when executing the utility.
+The directory will be created if it does not already exist.